Rigor-led Discovery

 Precision delivery to improve tissue access and therapeutic index.

-We develop targeted nanomedicine strategies using nanoparticle design principles to optimize biodistribution, target engagement, and exposure in hard-to-reach tissues.
+I develop targeted nanomedicine strategies using nanoparticle design principles to optimize biodistribution, target engagement, and exposure in hard-to-reach tissues.
 Our development work is guided by structured criteria (e.g., size/charge/stability, targeting ligand design, release kinetics) and evaluated using reproducible test frameworks aligned to translational endpoints.

-What we optimize
+What I optimize

 • Delivery precision and tissue penetration